On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Proof of maximality

 Thus $H\not\leq \mb X^\circ$, in which case $\mb X$ must be the normalizer of a maximal torus.
-However, in this case, $\mb X$ has a composition factor of dimension at most $7$ on $L(E_7)$ (a subspace of the $0$-weight space) but $H$ has no such composition factor.
+However, in this case, $\mb X$ has an indecomposable summand of dimension at most $7$ on $L(E_7)$ (a subspace of the $0$-weight space) but $H$ has no such summand (as we can see from the supplementary materials, where $L(E_7){\downarrow_H}$ is constructed).
 Thus $H$ cannot lie in $\mb X$, and so $H$ is Lie primitive.